Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Simulation

 \subsection{Generating Missing Data}

 }

-After obtaining reasonable simulated careers for baseball players, we create different types of dropouts and examine how they cause deviations from the fully observed aging curve.
-We consider the following cases of players' retirement from the league:
+After obtaining reasonable simulated careers for baseball players, we create different types of dropouts and examine how they lead to deviations from the fully observed aging curve.
+We consider the following cases of player dropout from the league: